danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- DONE: Sort out the logic for winners, results, etc. create calculating functions - should I store it all in React Redux?
+- DONE: implement NEXT MATCH component (see all predictions just for the next match):
+  - DONE: clone Admin into Admin2.js and work only on Admin2.js for testing
+  - DONE: create a nextMatch.js in components
+  - DONE: code nextMatch based on data in Admin2.js
+- DONE: think about all the things I would like to have in the app; start thinking in terms of UX
+- DONE: clone Admin2.js into Admin.js and work only on Admin.js for testing
+- DONE: better loading page
+- DONE start coding the new design based on this: https://www.youtube.com/watch?v=K7vHoUwClaM
+- last match component
+- first page: choose user
 - find a way to dinamically edit results
 - redo the admin page with React Redux Toolkit
 - introduce leaders into the Admin2 page (change winners for leaders)